grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

   treat it as if we have already made a connection attempt on this subchannel, and we will immediately move on to the next subchannel.

+Note that because we do not report TRANSIENT_FAILURE until after the Happy Eyeballs pass has completed and we start a new Happy Eyeballs pass whenever we receive a new address list, there is a potential failure mode where we may never report TRANSIENT_FAILURE if we are receiving new address lists faster than we are completing Happy Eyeballs passes.
+This is a pre-existing problem, and each gRPC implementation currently deals with it in its own way.
+This design does not propose any changes to those existing approaches, although a future gRFC may attempt to achieve further convergence here.

 Once a subchannel does become READY, pick_first will unref all other subchannels, thus cancelling any connection attempts that were already in flight.
 Note that the [connection backoff][backoff-spec] state is